AElfProject/aelf-docs/docs/quick-start/developers/expense-tracker/index.md

   ![add-expense-success](/img/expense-tracker-add-expense-success.png)

-As we have **Added Expense** successfully, You will be able to see the Expense card and Total Amount of **Outcome** as well.
+As we have **Added an Expense** successfully, You will be able to see the expense card and the total Amount of the **Outcome**.

 ---

 **Edit the Expense**

-- Click on the **"Edit"** button to edit the Expense.
+- Click on the **"Edit"** button to edit a selected expense.

    ![edit-expense](/img/expense-tracker-edit-expense-button.png)

-- You will see the pop-up modal with form to edit the Expense.
+- You will see the pop-up modal with form to edit the expense.
 Edit the necessary fields according to your need.

    ![edit-expense-form](/img/expense-tracker-edit-expense-form.png)